IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 All LLC Board decisions shall be recorded in LLC Board minutes, and LLC Board minutes shall be published in a timely fashion.

-## Review and Appeal of IETF Executive Director and LLC Board Decision
+## Review and Appeal of IETF Executive Director and LLC Board Decisions

 The LLC Board is directly accountable to the IETF community for the performance of the IASA2.
 In order to achieve this, the LLC Board and IETF Executive Director